Cheap Wagon Ideas

 Colin Binnie suggested...

-Make your own wheels or look in the 16mmngm Archives for the Binnie Engineering catalogue.
+Make your own wheels or look for the Binnie Engineering catalogue (update 2023: Binnie Engineering is online at peterbinnie.com).
 Wheels and axles to suit your gauge.
 Either use Binnie Engineering axleboxes or follow sketch herewith and use smallest size cable clips.
 Make body from wood or from plastic potting boxes (they are also available from Squires)

 Graham Stowell has a rake of very convincing pressed steel wagons made from sardine tins with a scatter of coal to hide the dome in the bottom.
 Strapping if required, from card, plastic card, or metal to choice.
 Should work out at between £2 and £4 per wagon including wheels.